CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/using-ae-link.md

 ## Results

-After restarting SAP Business One, you will see the changes and be able to use the links as demonstrated below.
+After restarting SAP Business One and reloading your plugin, the links will be active.
+Users can click the document number or business partner link to jump directly to the relevant form, enhancing workflow efficiency.

 ![AE Link](./media/using-ae-link/aelink-results.webp)

+---